FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/08-Development Tools/Activities/01-First Steps with Git.md

 ### Trainer Guidance

-The participants should already have a GitHub account created and downloaded the [GitHub Desktop](https://desktop.github.com/) client on their local machines before the start of the exercise.
-As they are performing the exercise, the trainer should provide additional instructions and help as needed, as well as promoting thinking-out-loud where anyone can share their findings with the rest of the group.
+The participants should already have a GitHub account created and downloaded the [GitHub Desktop](https://desktop.github.com/) client on their local machines before the start of the activity.
+As they are performing the activity, the trainer should provide additional instructions and help as needed, as well as promoting thinking-out-loud where anyone can share their findings with the rest of the group.

 ## Tips and Tricks